 1. Course Description: This course is designed for international officers and NCOs of any military force.
 Students learn the basics of the international rules of law and their impact on human rights, including how these international standards fit into the planning of military operations.
 This information is vital to any country that may participate in international peacekeeping missions sponsored by the United Nations.
-The Defense Institute of International Legal Studies, a field activity of Defense Security Cooperation Agency, teaches this course at IAAFA.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-6, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-6, police, or civilian equivalent.

+- 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal manual dexterity. - 2.3.
+Hearing/Speech: Normal hearing and speech.

+2.2.3.
+Physical/Other: Normal manual dexterity.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
-Normally, this class does not require Mess dress since it is held after end-of-training cycle (no graduation banquet). - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 3.6, 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 3.1, 4.6.
+Normally, this class does not require Mess dress since it is held after end-of-training cycle (no graduation banquet).

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 3.6, 4.2, 4.3, 5.4 and USNORTHCOM/TCP objectives: 3.1, 4.6.

 COURSE NUMBER COURSE NAME LENGTH

-(MASL D179108) Cyber Security 2 Weeks
+(MASL D179108) Cyber Security 3 Weeks

 L3AZR1791080SRA

 STUDENT LOAD: MIN: 4 MAX: 10